-When you buy a sportsboat or a RIB, your main concern is whether you can actually drive the thing without crashing into pontoons and other boats; navigate without getting lost, and deal with any mechanical issues said boat may throw at you.
+When you buy a sportsboat or a RIB, your main concern is likely to be whether you can actually drive the thing without crashing into pontoons and other boats; navigate without getting lost, and deal with any mechanical issues that arise.

 What many of us overlook is that, unless you are fortunate enough to own a waterside property, or pay for a regular mooring, you’re probably going to have to know a bit about towing too.

-Not only do you have to tow your boat safely to a destination, but you also then have to back the thing down a slipway, generally with an audience eagerly awaiting catastrophe.
-But fear not, the RYA has a few handy pointers to help ensure that you tow safely, securely and confidently.
+Not only do you have to tow your boat safely to a destination, but you also then have to back it down a slipway, generally with an audience eagerly awaiting catastrophe.
+But fear not, the RYA has a few handy pointers to help you tow safely, securely and confidently.

-Before you do anything, you’ll need to know whether you are legally allowed to tow in the first place; requirements differ depending on when you passed your driving test.
+Before you do anything, you’ll need to know whether you are legally allowed to tow.
+Requirements differ depending on when you passed your driving test.
 If you passed prior to 01 January 1997 you'll be entitled to drive any vehicle/trailer combination up to 8.25 tonnes.

 If you’re towing an oversize or overweight trailer, you’re breaking the law.
-A trailer drawn by an ordinary car must not exceed seven metres in length excluding the hitching device.
-The combined length of vehicle and tow must not exceed 18 metres on vehicles built before June 1 1998 and 18.75 metres on vehicles built after that date.
+A trailer drawn by an ordinary car must not exceed 7m in length excluding the hitching device.
+The combined length of vehicle and tow must not exceed 18 metres on vehicles built before 01 June 1998 and 18.75m on vehicles built after that date.
 In addition to this, a trailer must not exceed 2.3m in width.
 In terms of the boat itself, you will need to fit special markers if it projects more than 305mm from one or both sides of the towing vehicle.

 Bear in mind that trailers often sit idle for ages and are then immersed in salt water before sitting idle again.
 It’s a recipe for rust and wheel bearings are always vulnerable.